qlchan24/tp/docs/DeveloperGuide.md

 1. Execution

    `LogicManager` will then call `ListMacroCommand#execute` with the `Model` instance. `ListMacroCommand#execute` will retrieve the macro list from the `Model`.
-If the list is empty, an exception is thrown which results in a message displayed on the GUI notifying the user that there are no presently saved macros.
+If the list is empty, the method will terminate by returning a `CommandResult` with a message to notify the user that there are no presently saved macros.
 Otherwise, the list of macros will be formatted into a readable format.

 1. Result display